 As you can see, a trip to Cape Town will include many different experiences.
 I would recommend staying there for at least a week.

 If you’re looking for accommodation in Cape Town, here are three wonderful places to stay.
 I’ve personally stayed at them and can recommend them.

-This is where many royals and celebrities from around the world choose to stay when in Cape Town.
-If you can’t stay there, then go for high tea or sundowners while you watch one of Cape Town’s most breath-taking sunsets.
+The Twelve Apostles Hotel is where many royals and celebrities from around the world choose to stay when in Cape Town.
+If you can’t stay there, then go for high tea or sun downers while you watch one of Cape Town’s most breath-taking sunsets.
 Read about our stay at 12 Apostles Hotel.